 Once you’ve identified how much you need using the super simulator, you can explore key strategies that can help to increase your super.
 These include:

-3. Lump sum investment – If you want to boost your super in the lead up to retirement, you may be able to make an after-tax contribution to your super of up to $180,000 (or more using the bring-forward rule) before 30 June 2016.
+3. Lump sum investment – If you want to boost your super in the lead up to retirement, you may be able to make an after-tax contribution to your super of up to $100,000 (or more using the three -year bring-forward rule) from 1 July 2017 (provided your total super balance (including income streams) is less than $1.6 million as at 30 June 2017).

 If you’re aged 65 or older you’ll need to meet the work test before contributing a lump sum so be sure to seek advice first.
 Learn more about contribution caps.